 Saving $1,000 in 12 weeks is an aggressive savings plan but if you combine it with a budget and stay disciplined you can do it.
 Stay focused on other areas where you can save money, things like your cable bill, and groceries.

 Sometimes in the summer, we cut our cable service back to the bare minimum to enjoy some extra savings for a few months.
 Cooking at home instead of eating out is another way to speed up your savings.

-You can download the Free money saving challenge worksheet by signing up at the bottom of the Resource page.
+You can download the Free money-saving challenge worksheet on our Resource Library Page.

 A no-spend challenge can be done on a weekly or monthly basis.
 Although I have heard of people not spending for a whole year, I’m not that dedicated.

 When you decide to start a no-spend challenge you stop buying anything except the bare essentials.
 A less extreme version of this challenge would be not spending money on things like eating out, shopping, or entertainment.

 9. The Pantry Challenge

 The pantry challenge is a contest in which you declare that no more food will enter your house until everything on hand has been exhausted.
 You start this challenge by eating what is currently in your cupboards, fridge, freezer, and pantry.